Back to Blog

 Chrome, Firefox, Opera, and other Chromium-based browsers all implement WebRTC.
 Safari has a more restricted implementation that's less prone to this leak.
 If you're using a VPN and browsing with Chrome or Firefox without WebRTC protection, the leak is probably active.
 Not every site exploits it, but the capability is there for any site to use.

-Actually, scratch that — even if no site is currently using it against you, the leak means your VPN's core privacy promise is compromised.
+But even so — even if no site is currently using it against you, the leak means your VPN's core privacy promise is compromised.
 That should matter regardless of whether the specific mechanism is being actively exploited.

 How to Fix It